sfc-gh-dcole/SnowConvertDDLExportScripts/SQLServer/README.md

 ## Reporting issues and feedback

 If you encounter any bugs with the tool please file an issue in the [Issues](https://github.com/MobilizeNet/SnowConvertDDLExportScripts/issues) section of our GitHub repo.

 ## License

-These export scripts are licensed under the [MIT license](https://github.com/MobilizeNet/SnowConvertDDLExportScripts/blob/main/Oracle/LICENSE.txt).
+These scripts are licensed under the [MIT license](https://github.com/MobilizeNet/SnowConvertDDLExportScripts/blob/main/SQLServer/LICENSE.txt).